rimiavas/DMLCP/setup.md

 ## 5. Other dependencies

 The following are instructions that should install all the required dependencies for the DMLAP course.
-This assumes you followed the Python and Conda setup instructions and installed Tensorflow by following [Installing Tensorflow.ipynb](Installing Tensorflow.ipynb).
+This assumes you followed the Python and Conda setup instructions and installed Tensorflow by following the instructions above.
 Repeating these steps if all or some of the dependencies are already satisfied should cause no problem.

 Now first make sure your environment is active `conda activate dmlap`, then: